distek/panel.nvim/README.md

 https://github.com/folke/trouble.nvim

-Note: as mentioned above, Trouble is a special case where we _don't_ want to close the window.
+Note: as mentioned above, Trouble is a special case.
+In which we specify the panel window ID as the winid when opening

 (This example might change in the future - watch this space!)